emretirabzonlu/Flight-Radar/README.md

 # Flight-Radar-App

-Translation app that supports 100+ languages
+Flight Radar app that supports max 300 flights

 ## Used Technologies